Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups.

 Despite centuries of contact and conflict with transient European fishermen, the lifestyle of Inuit described by early missionaries followed traditional patterns.
 People hunted game in all seasons of the year for food and material to craft articles needed for everyday life.
 They travelled in one person kayaks and larger umiaks framed with wood and covered by seal skins; wore clothing made from the pelts of seals in summer and caribou in winter; lived in skin tents during mild seasons; and settled during winter either in earthen huts banked by sods with a roof supported by whale ribs and shoulder blades, or in snow houses ingeniously shaped from blocks of hard snow.

-An engraving of Inuit on the Labrador coast, 1818.
+An Engraving of Inuit on the Labrador Coast, 1818

 By the late 18th century, the Moravian missionaries had established themselves along the Labrador coast.
 Since no original clothing from this period has survived, both written and pictorial records such as this engraving provide clues to the clothing worn by the Inuit during the early 1800s.